When A Dream Come True

 In the meantime, the growth of non-profits organizations has staggered.

 Nonprofits are not by far the only solutions but they are definitely part of the answers.
-Some organizations like @oxfam, @womenaudiomission, @fairtradela @savethechildren @refushe to name a few are doing incredible work to impact thousands of people’s life directly or indirectly.
+Some organizations like Oxfam, Women’s Audio Mission, Fair Trade La, Save The Children, Refushe to name a few are doing incredible work to impact thousands of people’s life directly or indirectly.
 We should marshall more needed resources to these organizations.
-One suggestion would be to reallocate 10% of the U.S military budget to nonprofits which would be equivalent to 62 billions of dollars.
+One suggestion would be to reallocate 10% of the U.S military budget to nonprofits which would be equivalent to 62 billion of dollars.

-So, getting together with a bunch of women from all ages, all background, many of them with more than one languages, sometimes two or three, all trying to make a difference one way or another was genuinely inspiring.
+So, getting together with a bunch of women from all ages, all backgrounds, many of them with more than one language, sometimes two or three, all trying to make a difference one way or another was genuinely inspiring.

 We talk about the power of food and Jennifer shared a story of how her monthly themes recipes and food boxes have created conversation.
 She recalled one in particular when her Iraqi theme food box sparked a discussion within a family where parents started to talk with their kids to figure out where Iraq was on the map.

-This is my first Be Your Change Canyon Sessions, and I hope the beginning of a long series.
 I want to share what Elisha Chan wrote the next day about our gathering.
-It made me so grateful to be part of this community, so thankful to grow my extended family, so inspired to keep pushing bringing women’s voices to the spotlights.
+It made me so grateful to be part of this community, so thankful to grow my extended family, so inspired to keep pushing bringing women’s voices to the spotlight.